 - Intoxication.
 It is dangerous for anyone to drive when intoxicated or impaired by alcohol, drugs, or over-the-counter or prescription medications.
 This danger can multiply significantly if a trucker is driving his truck after consuming alcohol, drugs, or certain medications as his reaction time, judgment, and driving skills will be impaired.
 In extreme cases, he could drive the wrong way on a street or highway ramp, causing horrific injuries to the victims.

-Were you or a family member injured by a trucker in a head-on collision?
+Were you or a family member injured by a trucker in a head-on accident?
 You could be entitled to compensation for your medical bills, lost wages, and pain and suffering.
 The experienced legal team at The Hart Law Firm is here to help.
 Call us today at (817) 380-4888 to schedule a free, no-obligation consultation.